Ken-B/MinFinder.jl/README.md

 ## About

-This package came about from a [pull request](https://github.com/JuliaOpt/Optim.jl/pull/73) for the `Optim.jl` package.
+This package originated from a [pull request](https://github.com/JuliaOpt/Optim.jl/pull/73) for the `Optim.jl` package.
 The idea is to develop this minfinder functionality separate for now until the `Optim.jl` API for bound-constrained optimization is finished.
 Also, for now julia v0.2 is not to supported with v0.3 on the horizon.

 I have some ideas for seome extra features, but do let me know in the issues if you have more!
 For example:
 * use low-discrepancy samples for starting point sampling, like from the `Sobol.jl` package